simnibs/simnibs/docs/documentation/opt_struct/tdcstarget.rst

   * **Description**: Maximum angle between field and target direction.
   * **Default**: No maximum

-  .. warning:: This condition is only fultilled in the mean, and not point-wise.
-Does not work in multi-target optimization
+  .. note:: This condition is only fulfilled in the mean across the target region, and not point-wise.
+Does not work in multi-target optimization.

 \